enlyze/drone-gke/DOCS.md

 If connecting to a [zonal cluster](https://cloud.google.com/kubernetes-engine/docs/concepts/multi-zone-and-regional-clusters#multi-zone), you must provide the `zone` parameter to the plugin and omit the `region` parameter.

 The `zone` and `region` parameters are mutually exclusive; providing both to the plugin for the same execution will result in an error.

-## Using `secrets`

-`drone-gke` also supports creating Kubernetes secrets for you.
-These secrets should be passed from Drone secrets to the plugin as environment variables with targets with the prefix `secret_`.
-These secrets will be used as variables in the `secret_template` in their environment variable form (uppercased).

-Kubernetes expects secrets to be base64 encoded, `drone-gke` does that for you.
-If you pass in a secret that is already base64 encoded, please apply the prefix `secret_base64_` and the plugin will not re-encode them.

 ## Available vars